azefox/Gitr/README.md

 # Gitr
-A small python script to search for desired resources in github
+A small python script to search for desired learning resources in github

+## Demo